Cosmo65/MS-Intercom-AutoSend-Emails/docs/usage.md

 4. Click "continue" and a JSON file is downloaded.
 5. Rename the downloaded JSON file as **client_secret.json** and put it in the MS-Intercom-Autoreply/src folder.
+6. Open the **client_secret.json** and obtain the email from the key-value pair of "client_email".
+7. Open the Google Sheet you wish to access to and share the sheet to that email.

 ### Run the server